3,114 Utahns Test Positive for COVID in 3 days

 Consider, according to the Utah Department of Health, the rolling seven-day average for positive cases is 835, more than double the prior goal established by Governor Herbert.

-Possibly more troubling, the rate at which Utahns tested positive during this time frame: 13.1%
+Possibly more troubling, the rate at which Utahns tested positive during this time frame: 13.1 percent.

-The positivity rate is the percentage of all coronavirus tests performed that are actually positive ( positive tests divided by total tests x 100 ).
-Essentially, 13 out of every 100 Utahns is testing positive for coronavirus.
+The positivity rate is the percentage of all coronavirus tests performed that are actually positive (positive tests divided by total tests x 100).
+Essentially, 13 out of every 100 Utahns are testing positive for coronavirus.

-Public health officials say this figure is critically important because it tells them how widespread infection is and whether levels of testing are keeping up with levels of disease transmission.
+Public health officials said this figure is critically important because it tells them how widespread infection is and whether levels of testing are keeping up with levels of disease transmission.

 Comprehending the percentages, statistics and numbers surrounding COVID-19 and its transmission can be mind-numbing.
 Ronald D. Fricker Jr, Ph.D. a Virginia Tech statistician described it best when he wrote:

-The World Health Organization in May recommended that the positivity rate remain below 5% for at least two weeks before governments relax social distancing and consider reopening.
+The World Health Organization in May recommended that the positivity rate remain below 5 percent for at least two weeks before governments relax social distancing and consider reopening.
 Utah’s positivity rate is almost triple the WHO’s recommendation.

 Another figure state leaders will take a close look at Monday is Utah’s Rt or rate of transmission.
 A 1.0 transmission rate means that each person who has COVID-19 passes it to one other person.